 \section{Introduction}

-There are several computational imaging modalities where the raw measurements can be modeled as samples of the imaged object's spectrum, where those samples need not lie on the Cartesian grid, including radar \cite{munson:84:irf}, diffraction ultrasound tomography \cite{bronstein:02:rid}, parallel-beam tomography \cite{matej:04:iti}, and magnetic resonance imaging (MRI) \cite{wright:14:ncr,fessler:10:mbi}.
+There are several computational imaging modalities where the raw measurements can be modeled as samples of the imaged object's spectrum, where those samples need not lie on the Cartesian grid, including radar \cite{munson:84:irf}, diffraction ultrasound tomography \cite{bronstein:02:rid}, parallel-beam tomography \cite{matej:04:iti}, and MRI \cite{wright:14:ncr,fessler:10:mbi}.
 Image reconstruction methods for such modalities may use non-uniform fast Fourier transform (NUFFT) operations to accelerate computation \cite{fessler:03:nff,yang:14:mso}.
 The quality of the reconstructed image depends both on the image reconstruction method and on the characteristics of the frequency domain sampling pattern.

 \resp{R1.1} MRI has particular flexibility in designing frequency domain sampling patterns. \blue{ Many MR sampling patterns are discrete subsets of the Cartesian grid, and the corresponding optimization/learning strategies include greedy algorithms \cite{zibetti2020fast,sanchez:2020:ScalableLearningBasedSampling,gozcu:2019:RSP}, reparameterization \cite{cao:1993:Feature,knoll:11:ars,bahadir:2020:LOUPE,sherry:20:lts, huijben:2020:LearningSamplingModelBased}, Bayesian optimization \cite{seeger:2010:OptimizationKspaceTrajectories,haldar:2019:OEDIPUS}, and system matrix analysis \cite{vonkienlin:1991:Spectral,gao:2000:OptimalKspaceSampling,xu2005optimal, levine2017fly}.
 The other type is non-Cartesian sampling, which uses a collection of continuous functions in k-space.
 Several studies applied gradient methods to optimize non-Cartesian sampling trajectories \cite{pilot,aggarwal:20:jmj,wang:22:bjork-tmi,scope2022efficient}, and it is also possible to use derivative-free optimization algorithms in certain applications \cite{jordan2021automated}.} This paper develops efficient tools for applying gradient methods to non-Cartesian sampling pattern optimization.